Ch40gRv1-Mu/CS3230_review/Lecture_notes_review.md

 - Literal: A boolean variable or its negation
 - Clause: A disjunction(OR) of literals
 - Conjective Normal Form(CNF): a formula $\phi$ that is conjunction(AND) of clauses.

+# NP-Complete

+##  NP problem

+NP problem is the class of problems that have polynomial verifiable certificate for YES instance

+## $P\subseteq NP$

+It's obvious that $P$ problem has a polynomial verifiable certificate, because the verification algorithm should be no harder than the solution algorithm (Otherwise it's trival to claim that it's algorithm solving the problem).
+On the other hand, there must exist a verification algorithm  that solves the $P$ problem in polynomial time and verify itself

+## NP-hard

+A problem $A$  is said to be NP hard if $\forall $ Problme $B\in NP: B\leq_P A$

+## NP-Complete

+A problem $A$ is said to be NP-Complete if it's both NP and NP-hard.

+## Cook-Levin Theorem

+Any problem in NP reduced to 3-SAT

+## Tips of reduction:

+- try something trivial, and see how it fails.

+## Concrete Example

+### Reduce 3-SAT to independent problem

+refers to NP-complete note

+## Ham-cycle:

+Given a graph G=(V,E), the Ham-cycle problem is to decide whether there is a **simple** cycle that passes every vertex $v\in  V$